-This course is accredited by the Institute of Hospitality (IOH) for the 2023/24 intake.
+This degree is accredited by the Institute of Hospitality (IOH) for the 2023/24 intake.
 Gaining IOH recognition for this course means that the quality of our teaching and student experience is recognised by the leading hospitality professional body.
 The IoH helps to connect our students with their colleagues in other institutions and with professionals around the world.
 If the recognition of this course or the modules on this course change, we would seek to notify applicants and students as soon as possible.
-Please visit the IOH website for further information.
+Visit the IOH website for further information.

 Coventry University is considered one of the best universities for hospitality and tourism and the London campus is surrounded by hotels and restaurants.
 Some of the resources that we have over here are highly recommended and the staff have been great.
 You can consult them on anything, not just studies but future employment and internships.